-Manage Your Arthritic Pains Once and For All With Physical Therapy
+Manage Your Arthritic Pain Once and For All With Physical Therapy

 Do you experience stiff and achy joints when you wake up in the morning?
 Does that pain seem to disappear as you move throughout the day?
 Are your joints sensitive and painful to the touch?
 Do you hear “popping” or “clicking” sounds when moving the affected joint(s)?
-If you can relate to these issues, you may be living with arthritis.
+If you can relate to these issues, you may be living with arthritis pain.

 As the leading cause of disability across the United States, it is important to recognize the symptoms of arthritis and treat it early.
 Millions of Americans are diagnosed with arthritis, and it is an extremely common condition to develop.
 Many people wait until their arthritis becomes severe before seeking the help of a physical therapist, but HealthQuest Physical Therapy can help you before it reaches that point!
 Physical therapy is particularly beneficial for arthritis sufferers because we help ease joint pain and slow down the disease’s progression.
 We also educate you about techniques and strategies that will help you for your lifetime.

 Physical therapy is extremely beneficial for arthritis sufferers, as it not only relieves pain but also decreases the risk of sustaining an arthritis-related injury.
 Contact our Southeast Michigan physical therapy office today at 855-477-8463 or click here to request a consultation and discuss how our treatment plans can help manage your arthritic pains, once and for all.

 The two most common types of arthritis: